 If you’re growing cucumber and find that the cucumber leaves turning yellow, it means that the plant is stressed.

 Cucumber needs a warm, sheltered, sunny site to grow appropriately.
-You can also grow cucumber in growing bags or large containers in a sunny part of the garden in USDA zone of 2-11.
+You can also grow cucumber in growing bags or large containers in a sunny part of the garden in the USDA zone of 2-11.

 The main reason for cucumber leaves turning yellow is pest attack, infection with disease, nutritional deficiency, improper watering, and lack of sunlight.